TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The CLEA application benefits from such an internal trustworthy clock, making it relatively robust in front of such a relay attack.

+### 3.5- Asynchronous scan of the QR code (LSP Type 1)

-### 3.6- Upload of the location history by a client tested COVID+ and cluster detection on the server
+### 3.7- Upload of the location history by a client tested COVID+ and cluster detection on the server

 Let us assume the user has been tested COVID+.
 In that case, her CLEA application asks for her explicit informed consent to upload her location history.